rotenbaron/oinkcrypt/README.md

-## Wildcart Certificate Renewal Script for Let's Encrypt Certbot and Porkbun API
+## Wildcard Certificate Renewal Script for Let's Encrypt Certbot and Porkbun API

 This repository contains a Bash script that automates the process of obtaining a wildcard certificate using Let's Encrypt and managing DNS records through the Porkbun API.
 The script uses Certbot for certificate generation, manual authentication, and cleanup.